 Glasses that suit your lifestyle

 As much as eyewear helps in making a style statement, you must also choose one that is suitable for your lifestyle.
 Think about the activities that you will be doing while wearing the glasses.
 If you’re a person who spends a lot of time on the laptop, then it’s best to get anti-glare spectacles with Blu-V lenses.
-If you’re an athlete, choose a frame that is light-weight with a soft nose pad so that you’re comfortable wearing them for long hours.Head out to your nearest Specsmakers outlet to get your hands on the coolest and most functional glasses that cater to every face shape, skin tone and personality.
+If you’re an athlete, choose a frame that is light-weight with a soft nose pad so that you’re comfortable wearing them for long hours.So, it's not just about getting the best frames for different face shapes - there are many other factors to consider.
+To make things simpler, you can simply head out to your nearest Specsmakers outlet to get your hands on the coolest and most functional glasses that cater to every face shape, skin tone and personality.